introduction

 Class

-- the public keyword indicates that the member functions listed underneath is publicly accessible by anyone using the class.
+• the public keyword indicates that the member functions listed underneath is publicly accessible by anyone using the class.
 This essentially means that they from the public in-terface for the class.

-- the private keyword indicates that the data members listed underneath it are private and only accessible by the class itself.
+• the private keyword indicates that the data members listed underneath it are private and only accessible by the class itself.
 This Means that those data members ate part of the private implementation of the class and aren't something that clients should be touching.

-notion is the scope resolution operator.
+• the :: notion is the scope resolution operator.
 It's used to indicate what logical part of the program a given name belongs to.
-The case we'll primarily see it used is in the context of defining member functions in a .cpp file, where we need to incicate that the functions we're implementing are actually member functions of a class, not freestanding functions. - the
+The case we'll primarily see it used is in the context of defining member functions in a .cpp file, where we need to incicate that the functions we're implementing are actually member functions of a class, not freestanding functions.

-; means "destroy the momory pointed at by elems" rather than "destroy the elems variable".
-As a result, elems is still a perfectly safe variable to reassign. - the address of the object is the same as the first member variable
+• the statement delete[] elements; means "destroy the momory pointed at by elems" rather than "destroy the elems variable".
+As a result, elems is still a perfectly safe variable to reassign.

 debug

-to return to the funciton - use
+• use step out to return to the funciton

-represents an object or something
+• use @OX represents an object or something